bohdon/p4harmonize-git-unreal/README.md

 - Unchanged files are reverted with `p4 revert -a`, this also handles any false-positives from the digest checks.

 > Nothing is ever submitted automatically, review and submit after running the tool.

+## TODO

+- Run `git checkout` to ensure the source repo has no local modifications.
+- Add some p4 type hinting based on Epic's p4 type rules, or verify the p4 servers typemap, etc.